 Ovarian stem cells are a recently discovered type of cell than can give rise to oocytes in culture and produce healthy oocytes in vivo.
-This work may overturn the dogma that a female is born with a set number of eggs and they are simply lost over time due to damage and genome instability.
-We are interested in using our knowledge gained from studying aging and metabolism to understand how female infertility may be delayed or reversed.
-Our goals are to identify genes and small molecules that can reactivate ovarian stem cells in vivo to treat premature ovarian failure, chemotherapeutic ovarian failure (in cancer patients) and extending the healthy and fertile period of life for women.
+This work may overturn the dogma that a female is born with a set number of eggs that are simply lost over time due to damage and genomic instability.
+We are using our knowledge gained from studying aging and metabolism to understand how female infertility may be delayed or reversed.
+Our goals are to identify genes and small molecules that can reactivate ovarian stem cells in vivo to treat premature ovarian failure, chemotherapeutic ovarian failure (in cancer patients) and extending the healthy and fertile period for women.

 Can we slow down or even reverse neurodegenerative diseases?